Eileen Kernaghan

-Eileen Kernaghan (born January 6, 1939) is a Canadian novelist and three-time winner of the Prix Aurora Award for English-language Canadian speculative fiction.
+Eileen Kernaghan (born January 6, 1939) is a Canadian novelist, poet, and four-time winner of the Prix Aurora Award for English-language Canadian speculative fiction.
 The settings of her historical fantasy novels range from the prehistoric Indus Valley and eighteenth century Bhutan, to Elizabethan England and nineteenth century Scandinavia.
-She lives in New Westminster, British Columbia.
+She lives on Saltspring Island, British Columbia.

 Biography

-Eileen Kernaghan grew up on a dairy farm outside Grindrod, B.C., Canada, population 600.
+Eileen Kernaghan grew up on a dairy farm outside Grindrod, British Columbia, Canada, population 600.
 The reading material she found on the family shelves - Greek myths, historical novels, G. A. Henty's boys' adventure books, a collection of Weird Tales and Thrilling Wonder Stories - helped to shape her writing career.

 Her first published story, written at the age of twelve, appeared in the Vancouver Sun newspaper.
 It earned her a byline, an illustration, and a check for $12.65.
 Her next appearance in print, twenty years later, was with a cover story in the New York science fiction magazine Galaxy.
 She went on to write the "Grey Isles" series, a Bronze Age trilogy based on the origins of Stonehenge.
 Journey to Aprilioth, Songs from the Drowned Lands and The Sarsen Witch were published by Ace Books during the 1980s.
+Kernaghan was nominated eleven times for Canadian science fiction and fantasy awards, nine Auroras and two Sunburst Awards, winning Aurora Awards for the following titles: